TusharGupta-Developer/TusharGupta-Developer/README.md

 ## Hi there 👋 I'm Tushar Gupta!

 I'm a **Full-Stack Developer** passionate about creating efficient, scalable, and user-friendly applications.
-I specialize in front-end development but have experience working across the stack, focusing on **production-grade level code**.
+I specialize in front-end development but have experience working across the stack, working on **Production-Grade Level Code**.
 I love contributing to open-source projects and learning new technologies to keep up with the ever-evolving tech world.

 ### 🛠️ Tech Stack:
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)